lloydgabriel/FindIT-Final-Project-OOP-BSIT-2-3-Campus-Lost-and-Found-Reporting-System-/README.md

 Status Report: June 12, 2026
 Finished Adding FXMLs and Controllers - procceed with backend and database

-Status Report: June 13, 2026 midnight
+Status Report: June 13, 2026 (Midnight)
 Polishing the System and Fixing Encounter Errors (will update again June 13, 2026 afternoon)

 For your Information: